MenaWANG/mlarena/README.md

 4. [Help Your Model Learn the True Signal](https://towardsdatascience.com/help-your-model-learn-the-true-signal/)

    > This article explores the challenges of investigating data points that disproportionately disrupt a model's ability to learn the dominant signal.
 By leveraging an algorithm-agnostic approach inspired by Cook's Distance, it provides a method to effectively identify and diagnose these disruptive data points, ensuring that models capture stable, generalizable patterns.
-This technique is implemented as a helper function `calculate_cooks_d_like_influence` in this package, and is compatiable with any sklearn style ML algorithms.
+This technique is implemented as a helper function `calculate_cooks_d_like_influence` in the MLarena package, and is compatiable with any sklearn style ML algorithms.

 ## Installation